 There is a phone available for incoming calls should someone need to reach a student in an emergency.
-The main campus number is 716-664-5100.
-The Salamanca location number is 716-945-1790.
-The Dunkirk extension center number is 716-664-5100.
+The main campus number is 716-664-5100

 EMERGENCIES

 Jamestown police, fire, and emergency units use a 9-1-1 telephone system.
 If you have an emergency requiring their help, you need only dial 9-1-1.